 2. Paul Maynard taskforce recommendations - www.gov.uk/government/publications/apprenticeships-improving-access-for-people-with-learning-disabilities/paul-maynard-taskforce-recommendations

-3. FE data library: equality and diversity - www.gov.uk/government/statistical-data-sets/fe-data-library-equality-and-diversity
+3. FE data library: equality Equality is when everyone is treated fairly. and diversity Diversity means people from all different cultures and backgrounds. - www.gov.uk/government/statistical-data-sets/fe-data-library-equality-and-diversity

 About Mencap

 There are 1.5 million people with a learning disability in the UK.
-Mencap works to support people with a learning disability, their families and carers by fighting to change laws, improve services and access to education, employment and leisure facilities.
+Mencap works to support people with a learning disability, their families and carers by fighting to change laws, improve services and access to education, employment and leisure Leisure is when you have time to do things you enjoy like playing sports or going to the pub. facilities.
 Mencap supports thousands of people with a learning disability to live their lives the way they want.

 For advice and information about learning disability and Mencap services in your area, contact the Learning Disability Helpline on 0808 808 1111 (9am-5pm, Monday-Friday) or email helpline@mencap.org.uk.